zediious/tpfz-sprinkles/content/en/docs/Mandatory Reading/Install/specs.md

 If I play the list with the "Refined - Performance" profile, nearly all performance issues described in this page are gone.
 What remains is large stutters momentarily that can bring me down to ~30 FPS, due to VRAM limits being reached.
 These usually only occur after a long play session, and go away for about 30 minutes at a time.

 I also recommend 6GB of VRAM, however as shown above it is possible to run this list with 4GB of VRAM.
 When doing so, you may be exposed to occasional VRAM related stuttering and FPS drops during extremely heavy moments, or rarely crashes.
 In my experience, I am able to play 3+ hour long sessions on this list with no crashes, only very rarely do these crashes occur.
 You will know it is a GPU related crash if your crash logs reference a `nvwgf2umx.dll` (with NVIDIA Graphics Cards).

-While playing the game with 4GB VRAM, we are almost always dipping into our pagefile, running at 3.9/4GB of VRAM usage.
-As such, you should make sure you have [configured your Page File](https://www.thewindowsclub.com/increase-page-file-size-virtual-memory-windows).

 Again, I HIGHLY recommend that you have 6GB of VRAM when running this list.
 It will make for a better time overall, but you absolutely can use less.